-Some websites store these passwords securely, and some not-so-securely.
+The issue is that you are trusting your password to a website, but some websites store these passwords securely, and some not-so-securely.

 For a website to store a password securely means storing it in an obfuscated form called a hash, which is derived from the original password and cannot be algorithmically reversed back to the password.
 For example, the hash of the word “password1” using the SHA1 algorithm is E38AD214943DAAD1D64C102FAEC29DE4AFE9DA3D.
 Given the hash, it is impossible to calculate to the original word.
 However, some hashes have already been calculated, and simple passwords can be brute-forced, so in practice some hashes are not very obscure.
 Modern websites use algorithms such as Bcrypt which is unbreakable but simpler hashes such as SHA1 are potentially breakable if the original password is not sufficiently random and long.

 So when you receive an email quoting your own password, all that's happened is the scammer is sending emails to anybody from a website breach database where the password was either stored weakly and/or the password itself was fairly weak.